 Fife Housing Group has a duty to make sure the gas to your home is safe and are we required by law to ensure that this is inspected at least once every 12 months.

-WRB Gas have been appointed by FHG to carry out the annual servicing of your gas appliances and will contact you directly each year to arrange a suitable appointment – we ask that you co-operate fully with our contractor in order that the crucial servicing work is done at the appropriate time.
+The contractors we appoint to carry out the annual servicing of your gas appliances and will contact you directly each year to arrange a suitable appointment – we ask that you co-operate fully with our contractor in order that the crucial servicing work is done at the appropriate time.
 Further information on this process can be found here.

 If you do not make arrangements with us or our contractor to allow access to carry out these essential inspections, we will seek authority through the Court to force entry to your home, the full cost of which will be recharged to you.

 Please be aware that you and your family could be at risk of injury or death from carbon monoxide poisoning if gas appliances and carbon monoxide detectors are not serviced regularly.

 Important: If you have concerns at any point regarding gas safety do not wait for your annual inspection – turn off the gas at the meter and call the National Gas Emergency Service immediately on 0800 111 999.